Drugmakers under fire for possible U.S. price fixing

 Guggenheim Securities, citing polling of generic drugmakers, last month estimated that overall U.S. generic drug prices would dip by a percentage in the mid-single digits this year.

-The price erosion has been felt by drug wholesalers like McKesson Corp (MCK.N) and Amerisource Bergen Corp (ABC.N), which rely on price fluctuations for part of their profit margins.
+The price erosion has been felt by drug wholesalers like McKesson Corp and Amerisource Bergen Corp, which rely on price fluctuations for part of their profit margins.

-(Reporting by Deena Beasley in Los Angeles, Sarah Lynch in Washington D.C., Nikhil Subba and Sweta Singh in Bengaluru; Editing by Saumyadeb Chakrabarty, Bernard Orr)
+(Reporting by Deena Beasley in Los Angeles; Additional reporting by Sarah N. Lynch in Washington, D.C., Nikhil Subba and Sweta Singh in Bengaluru; Editing by Bernard Orr and Leslie Adler)